Choosing the Best Fonts for Dental and Medical Websites

 Although font and typeface are used interchangeably, they actually mean two different things.
 Typeface refers to what you see in a creative piece, whereas font is the physical collection of letters and characters.

-Examples of type faces
+examples of type faces

 Leading, Kerning, and Spaces